YaManicKill/psmbm/README.md

-# Friends Of Gordon Cottage
+# Port St Mary Beach Mission

-Website for Friends of Gordon Cottage
+Website for Port St Mary Beach Mission, in the isle of man